Back to Blog

 Check MSS clamping — symptoms of missing MSS clamping include: pages partially loading, HTTPS sites timing out, large file downloads failing while small requests work fine:

-ROUTEROSVerify MSS Clamping
+Verify MSS Clamping routeros

 /ip firewall mangle print where action=change-mss and in-interface=wg_devices